-What are the advantages of a flat in the backyard?
+What Are the Advantages of a Flat in the Backyard?

 As extra income or an investment a secondary dwelling or flat can help balance the family budget.
 They are a way to capitalise on the value of the block of land.
 Some are built for young couples saving for their first home.
 A secondary dwelling can be a way for people retiring from the workforce to move into something smaller and more manageable, and to stay near the family in case they are in need of care in their later years.

-Will a flat for Granny increase the value of my home?
+Will a Flat for Granny Increase the Value of My Home?

 Whether a secondary dwelling or flat increases the value of your home or not depends entirely on who inspects the property and what they are looking for in a new dwelling.
 Some potential buyers might see a mini house as positive while others might be looking for a large backyard and garden with no outbuildings other than a shed.

 Not in a million years.
 Councils are aware of the risk of hazardous, substandard atrocities being squashed into small blocks of land and have some very strict conditions on construction.
 Be aware that the rules for building flats as secondary dwellings in backyards varies from council to council and state to state.

 The fastest and simplest way to apply for certification for your secondary home or flat for Granny in New South Wales is via the NSW Affordable Housing approval process.
 There are private certifiers who can check your plans for compliance and if it is deemed ok then approval should take about two weeks.
 In NSW approval for a backyard flat does not depend on how you will use it.

 In this state, it is a different story with regard to rental.
 In Victoria, you cannot rent your extra flat out to anyone except a dependent relative, although some councils have different rules which makes it complicated.
 When the dependent relative moves out for any reason, the flat has to be removed.
 Many homeowners opt for a transportable home that can be sold off or moved in the case of a relative moving out.

-Queensland: Brisbane Council limits the size of a backyard flat to 80sqm.
+Brisbane Council limits the size of a backyard flat to 80sqm.
 It must be less than 20 metres from the main dwelling on a block larger than 600sqm and can be rented by dependant relatives only.
 The Gold Coast City Council rules state for example, that the secondary dwelling must be less than half the size of the main house and it must share sewerage, water supply and a driveway.